DTU Compute - Bygning 321

 Further information

-Further information may be obtained from Prof. Yifeng Zhang (yifz@dtu.dk
+Further information may be obtained from Prof. Ivano E. Castelli at ivca@dtu.dk

 If you are applying from abroad, you may find useful information on working in Denmark and at DTU at DTU – Moving to Denmark .
 Furthermore, you have the option of joining our monthly free seminar “PhD relocation to Denmark and startup “Zoom” seminar ” for all questions regarding the practical matters of moving to Denmark and working as a PhD at DTU.